Robert Taylor (computer scientist): Xerox

 In 1983, physicist and integrated circuit specialist William J. Spencer became director of PARC.
 Spencer and Taylor disagreed about budget allocations for CSL (exemplified by the ongoing institutional divide between computer science and physics) and CSL's frustration with Xerox's inability to recognize and use what they had developed.
-By the end of the year, Taylor and most of the researchers at CSL left Xerox.
+In a heated discussion led by Elkind and above, it was implied that Taylor without his PhD might be let go he said he would do them one better, "I quit", he said.
+After leaving the building, all of Taylor's scientists were brought into a large meeting room and were informed of his departure from PARC.
+A scientist stood up and said that they had better get him back and that if they didn't he would never set foot in this place again.
+Then, one by one, they all stood up and walked out.
+This sort of loyalty was unprecedented.
+By the end of the year, Taylor and most of the researchers at CSL who had left Xerox were rejoined again, this time in a Computer Corporation, not a copier company.
 A coterie of leading computer scientists (including Licklider, Donald Knuth and Dana Scott) expressed their displeasure with Xerox's decision not to retain Taylor in a letter-writing campaign to CEO David Kearns.

 DEC SRC

 Taylor was hired by Ken Olsen of Digital Equipment Corporation, and formed the Systems Research Center in Palo Alto.
 Many of the former CSL researchers came to work at SRC.
-Among the projects at SRC were the Modula-3 programming language; the snoopy cache, used in the Firefly multiprocessor workstation; the first multi-threaded Unix system; the first User Interface editor; the AltaVista search engine and a networked Window System.
+Among the projects at SRC were the Modula-3 programming language; the snoopy cache, used in the DEC Firefly multiprocessor workstation; the first multi-threaded Unix system; the first User Interface editor; the AltaVista search engine and a networked Window System.